 In terms of cuisine, Migas is possibly the place for Spanish fare in Beijing at the moment, and was recognized in the ‘outstanding’ category of the Beijinger’s 8th Annual Reader Awards.
 Set atop the Nali Patio on Sanlitun North Road, the popular nightspot also provides sumptuous vista views as well as tasty tapas.

 Most interesting perhaps is the touch of French that has been used to compliment the Vietnamese style, with a slightly Parisian décor and ambience, carrying over the Gallic influence that many Vietnamese restaurants in Hanoi and Ho Chi Minh City flagrantly flaunt.
 Le Little Saigon is the perfect place if you’re craving something slightly different in The Celestial City.

 Unsurprisingly pricey considering its location, this is not an option for the frugal.
 To emphasize the point, there’s even a Jacuzzi to add to even more glamour to your evening, perfect for all those whose life ambitions always included seeing the Forbidden City while engulfed in warm bubbling water!
 We aren’t sure if you are meant to provide your own ‘yang’, but take some just in case.

-Having opened just last year, Fez is also located on the roof of Nali Patio, just like Migas.
+Fez as one of the best rooftop bars in Beijing is also located on the roof of Nali Patio, just like Migas.
 Somewhat surprisingly, the people behind Fez also opted to offer Spanish cuisine, but make themselves slightly different with a hint of the Middle East to their menu.
 Also different to Migas is the layout of the tables, with emphasis on seating that somewhat clusters tables within close proximity, creating a buzzing atmosphere each night.